homacs/org.cakelab.blender.io/doc/README.txt

 ----------------------
 Related to JavaBlendDocs/extract-pyapi-docs.sh

-1. Adjust path to blender base dir in this script
+1. Adjust path to blender base dir (BLENDER_BASE) in this script
-2. Execute script
+2. Execute script in shell

 Result: New doc file "resources/dnadoc/VERSION/pyapi/doc.json"